Co-UDlabs/sewer_defects/README.md

 ¦   ¦   ¦   +-- calib_box.py
 ¦   ¦   ¦   +-- calib_checkerboard.py
 ¦   ¦   +-- object_size_estimation/
-¦   ¦       +-- __init__.py
+¦   ¦   ¦   +-- __init__.py
-¦   ¦       +-- distance_and_size.py
+¦   ¦   ¦   +-- distance_and_size.py
-¦   ¦       +-- object_size.py
+¦   ¦   ¦   +-- object_size.py
 ¦   +-- trained_models/
 +-- ultralytics/
 +-- assets/
 +-- models/
 +-- yolo/
 +-- tracker/
 +-- hub/
 +-- nn/

-In the above structure, the `ultralytics` directory contains the YOLO model implementation, while the `cloudlabs` directory contains the source code, data, and examples for the Sewer Defects Processing Project.

-## Functionalities
+## Functionality

 ### 1. Defect Detection

-The main functionality of the project is to detect defects in sewer pipes using the YOLO v8 model implemented by Ultralytics.
-The defect detection model is trained using labeled images of sewer defects.
-You can follow these steps to use the defect detection model:
+The project utilizes the YOLO v8 model provided by Ultralytics for detecting defects in sewer pipes.
+To use this functionality, follow these steps:

-1. Collect images of sewer defects and label them using the [YoloLabel](https://github.com/developer0hye/Yolo_Label) tool.
-Categorize the defects as 'obstacle - Block', 'obstacle - deposit', 'obstacle - tree root', 'joint', 'crack', 'damage - hole', 'damage - severe', or 'corrosion'.
+- Collect images of defects and label them using [YoloLabel](https://github.com/developer0hye/Yolo_Label).

-2. Organize the labeled images and labels in a folder named 'data' or 'sewer defect data'.
-Create a subfolder named 'labelled_images' and place the images and label files inside it.
+- Create a folder on your computer named `data` or `sewer defect data` and store the labeled images and their corresponding label files in a subfolder named `labelled_images`.

-3. Use the `check_data.ipynb` notebook or the `check_data.py` script provided in the `examples/defect_detection_examples` directory to verify the data and ensure it is correctly labeled.
+- Check the data using the `check_data.ipynb` notebook or the `check_data.py` GUI provided in the `examples` folder.

-4. Prepare the data for model training by running the `prepare_data.ipynb` notebook or the `prepare_data.py` script in the `examples/defect_detection_examples` directory.
-This process will split the data into training, validation, and test subsets and copy them into the `data` folder under `cloudlabs`.
-Additionally, you need to modify the `data.yaml` file in the `data` folder to specify the dataset configuration.
+- Prepare the data for model training using the `prepare_data.ipynb` notebook or the `prepare_data.py` GUI in the `examples` folder.
+This process splits the data into training, validation, and test subsets and copies them into the `data` folder under `cloudlabs`.
+Modify the `data.yaml` file in the `data` folder accordingly.
+The YOLO model will read this file for training and validation.

-5. Train and test the defect detection model using the `train_and_test.ipynb` notebook in the `examples/defect_detection_examples` directory.
+- Train and test the model using the `train_and_test.ipynb` notebook in the `examples` folder.
 The trained models will be saved under `cloudlabs/trained_models`.

-6. To detect defects in unseen images, use the `detect_unseen.ipynb` notebook in the `examples/defect_detection_examples` directory.
-This notebook demonstrates how to load the trained model and perform defect detection on new images.
+- To predict defects in unseen images, use the `detect_unseen.ipynb` notebook in the `examples` folder.

 ### 2. Camera Calibration

-The project includes modules for calibrating a camera, which is useful when the specifications, especially the focal length, of the camera are unknown.
-There are two methods available: Checkerboard and Box calibration.
+The project provides two methods for calibrating a camera: Checkerboard and Box.
+These methods are useful when the specifications, especially the focal length, of the camera recording the images are unknown.

-- **Checkerboard Calibration**: If you have an image of a checkerboard recorded by the camera, you can use the `calib_checkerboard.ipynb` notebook in the `examples/camera_calibration_examples` directory to calibrate the camera.
-This method handles both videos and groups of still images.
+- To calibrate the camera using a checkerboard image, use the `calib_checkerboard.ipynb` notebook in the `camera_calibration_examples` folder.

-- **Box Calibration**: If a checkerboard image is not available, you can use the `calib_box.ipynb` notebook in the `examples/camera_calibration_examples` directory.
-This method involves labeling an object with a known size (e.g., a box) and using images of the object from different distances to calibrate the camera.
-This method also works with videos and groups of still images.

-Both calibration methods output a calibration matrix, which includes the focal length and other camera parameters.
+- To calibrate the camera using a labeled object with a known size, use the `calib_box.ipynb` notebook in the `camera_calibration_examples` folder.

+These calibration models can be applied to videos or groups of still images.
+The outputs of the models include the calibration matrix from which the focal length can be obtained.

 ### 3. Object Size Estimation

-The object size estimation module allows you to estimate the size of objects in sewer pipe images.
-Here's how you can use it:

-1. **Focal Length Determination**: Before estimating object sizes, you need to determine the focal length of the camera used to capture the images.
-This information is crucial for accurate size estimation.

-2. **Reference Object Selection**: Identify a reference object in the sewer pipe images with a known size.
-Joints in CCTV images of sewer pipes are commonly used as reference objects.
+The project provides modules for measuring the size of an object in a video.
+This functionality is useful for mapping the detected defects to standard defect classifications based on their sizes and positions.

+To measure the size of an object, follow these steps:

+- Calibrate the camera (if the focal length is unknown) using either the `calib_checkerboard.ipynb` or `calib_box.ipynb` notebook, depending on the availability of a checkerboard image.
-3. **Size Estimation**: Run the `object_size.ipynb` notebook in the `examples/object_size_estimation_examples` directory.
-This notebook demonstrates how to estimate the size of objects based on the known size of the reference object and the camera's focal length.
+- Use the `object_size.ipynb` notebook or the `object_size.py` GUI provided in the `object_size_estimation_examples` folder to estimate the size of an object based on the known size of a reference object, such as a joint.
+This functionality requires the focal length of the camera and a reference object in the video.

+## Examples

+The `examples` folder contains Jupyter notebooks (`.ipynb`) and Python GUI (`.py`) files demonstrating how to use the different functionalities of the project.
+The notebooks provide step-by-step instructions and can be modified for specific applications.

+To use the provided examples:

+1. Clone this repository to your local machine.
+2. Install the required dependencies mentioned in the `requirements.txt` file.
+3. Follow the instructions in each example file to run the desired functionality.

-## Data and Examples
+## Data

-For detailed examples on how to use the Sewer Defects Processing Project, please refer to the [`examples`](./examples) directory in the repository.
-It contains step-by-step notebooks and scripts for defect detection, camera calibration, and object size estimation.
+A sample dataset is provided in this [Google Drive folder](https://drive.google.com/drive/u/1/folders/1BoLSWbCj6WimaW4-Wca3CPkpgW5HJUqH) for testing and experimentation purposes.
+Please note that the labeled images included in the dataset are a small sample and may not yield accurate results when training the defect detection model.
+However, these images are freely available for use, and as long as you cite this project, there are no copyright issues (see [project license](https://github.com/ehsankazemi47/sewer_defects/blob/coudlabs/LICENSE)).

 ## License

-This project is licensed under the [MIT License](./LICENSE).
-Feel free to use and modify the code according to your needs.
+This project is licensed under the [MIT License](LICENSE).

-Feel free to copy the above content and use it as your README.md file for your GitHub repository.